SilberWitch/Sybil/BuildingSybil/BuildingSybil.md

 People usually skip this step, but this helps me figure out the scope of the project.
 Imagining my software project as a Sybil means that I know what the software should do, and -- more importantly -- what it shouldn't do, which gives me a rough feature set:

-* write informative texts, that people can use as a reference (wiki pages `kind:30818`)
+* write informative texts, that people can use as a reference (wiki page `kind:30818`)
-* write articles, that people can discuss (long-form notes `kind:30023`)
+* write articles, that people can discuss (long-form note `kind:30023`),
+* link articles together in a series or "thread", using `a` tags,
-* write indexes that pull together information into bundles (modular articles `kind:30040`)
+* write indexes that pull together information into bundles (index `kind:30040`)
-* announce where people can find one of the above (notifications of a new text `kind:01`)
+* announce where people can find one of the above (notification of a new text `kind:01`)
 * search for those four event kinds and display them, so that you can check your work

 That's it.
 All a Sybil did was talk smart, write smart, and read things smart people had written.
 So, that's all my software will do.